codeigniter4/CodeIgniter4/user_guide_src/source/concepts/factories.rst

 The first parameter is a component.
-The second parameter is a class alias (the first parameter to Factories magic static method), and the third parameter is the true full qualified classname to be loaded.
+The second parameter is a class alias (the first parameter to Factories magic static method), and the third parameter is the true fully qualified classname to be loaded.

 After that, if you load ``Myth\Auth\Models\UserModel`` with Factories, the ``App\Models\UserModel`` instance will be returned: